David Hume was regarded by many as the greatest philosopher to write in the English language.

-David Hume, regarded by many as the greatest philosopher to write in the English language, was born in Edinburgh in April 1711 in one of the towering lands (tenement buildings) that lined the city’s Lawnmarket, part of today’s Royal Mile.
+David Hume was born in Edinburgh in April 1711 in one of the towering lands (tenement buildings) that lined the city’s Lawnmarket, part of today’s Royal Mile.

 David Hume’s father Joseph Home, an advocate and his mother Katherine, Lady Falconer christened him David Home although he later changed it to Hume in 1734 when said biographer Roderick Graham in his book The Great Infidel he, “grew bored with Englishmen being unable to pronounce it in the Scottish manner.”